preplink/take-home/README.md

 ### 🎯 Objective

 Build a **modular web scraper** using **Playwright** (or Selenium) that extracts product data from a public e-commerce site and simulates human-like browsing behavior.
-This exercise demonstrates your skills in automation, anti-detection, and scalable code design — **not for production use**.
+This exercise demonstrates your skills in automation, anti-detection, and scalable code design.

 ---